akaakm/Containerized-Java-App/README.md

 The deployment should be listed as: **docker-java-demo**

-This indicates all one of the pods you asked for in your YAML are up and running.
+This indicates all of the pods you asked for in your YAML are up and running.
 Do the same check for your services.

 ~~~
 kubectl get services
 ~~~

-You should get output like the following.
+I should get output like the following.

 ~~~
 NAME                 TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE